elephantrobotics/myCobot320-docs/1-ProductIntroduction/1.4-AccessoriesTools/1.4.1-Gripper/5-flexible_electric_gripper.md

      ![](../../../resources/1-ProductIntroduction/1.4/1.4.1-Gripper/5-FlexibleElectricGripper/python使用5.png)

-     > You can see the jaws open-close-open.
+     > You can see the gripper open-close-open.

 - Programming Development (myblockly):

-  > Programming development of the jaws using myblockly:
+  > Programming development of the gripper using myblockly:
   > [myblockly download](../../../5-BasicApplication/5.2-ApplicationUse/myblockly/320pi/2-install_uninstall.md)
   > Before developing with myblockly, you need to run `mc.set_gripper_mode(0)` in python to set the gripper to 485 mode.